kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/README.md

 # Tutorials - Expose a Workload
 Browse the API Gateway tutorials to learn how to expose workloads.
 The tutorials are available in two versions: one uses the APIRule resource in version `v2alpha1` and the other uses the APIRule resource in version `v1beta1`.

-> [!NOTE]
+> [!WARNING]
 > APIRule CR in version `v1beta1` has been deprecated and will be removed in upcoming releases.
 Version `v2alpha1`, introduced for testing purposes, will become deprecated after the stable APIRule `v2` is promoted to the regular channel.
-The promotion of the APIRule `v2` to the regular channel has been postponed.
-We will keep you posted on the coming dates and changes.
+> - After careful consideration, we have decided to postpone the release of API Gateway 3.0.0 (which contains the APIRules `v2` upgrade) to **May 5th**.
+> - Additionally, the planned deletion of `v1beta1` for End of May will also be postponed.
+A new target date will be announced in the future.
+> - **Required action**: Migrate all your APIRule custom resources (CRs) to version `v2`.
+> To migrate your APIRule CRs from version `v2alpha1` to version `v2`, you must update the version in APIRule CRs’ metadata.
 >
 > To migrate your APIRule CRs to version `v2`, follow the procedure described in the blog posts [APIRule migration - noAuth and jwt handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-noauth-and-jwt-handlers/ba-p/13882833) and [APIRule migration - Ory Oathkeeper based OAuth2 handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-ory-oathkeeper-based-oauth2-handlers/ba-p/13896184).
+See [Changes Introduced in APIRule v2alpha1 and v2](https://help.sap.com/docs/link-disclaimer?site=https%3A%2F%2Fcommunity.sap.com%2Ft5%2Ftechnology-blogs-by-sap%2Fchanges-introduced-in-apirule-v2alpha1-and-v2%2Fba-p%2F14029529).
+>
-Since the APIRule CRD `v2alpha1` is identical to `v2`, the migration procedure for both versions is the same.
+> Since the APIRule CRD `v2alpha1` is identical to `v2`, the migration procedure from version `v1beta1` to version `v2` is the same as from version `v1beta1` to version `v2alpha1`.

 Expose a workload with APIRule in version `v2`:
 - [Expose a Workload](./01-40-expose-workload-apigateway.md)